Awards

 IHEA’s Arrow Award was created to recognize excellence in the field of health economics with the Award presented to the author or authors of the paper judged to be the best paper published in health economics in English in the award year.
 The Award was set up in honour of the late Kenneth Arrow and in recognition of the influence of his seminal paper from 1963 “Uncertainty and the welfare economics of medical care”.
 Professor Arrow was involved in the creation of the Award and he presented the inaugural prize in 1993.

-Nominations for the Arrow Award from members of IHEA are welcome and should be sent to the Chair of the Committee (Tor Iversen: tor.iversen@medisin.uio.no), accompanied by a copy of the paper and a brief cover letter.
+Nominations for the Arrow Award from members of IHEA are encouraged and should be submitted below.

 Chair: Tor Iversen, University of Oslo